 As the German author and academic writes in the preface of his 23rd book, ‘The Rich in Public Opinion’, the sceptics discouraging him were expressing the commonly held view that while negative prejudice against the rich may exist, the wealthy have nothing to worry about – given that definition, they are far better off than most people.

-But as he tells thewealthnet over Zoom in May, the wealthy can also be seen as a minority, and hatred towards them becomes particularly topical during a global crisis such as the Covid-19 pandemic now unfolding.
+But as he tells thewealthnet, the wealthy can also be seen as a minority, and hatred towards them becomes particularly topical during a global crisis such as the Covid-19 pandemic now unfolding.

 “When bad things happen, throughout history, people look for scapegoats,” he says, describing the 20th century as “full of examples of rich people, including capitalists, kulaks and other groups who were the victims of deadly persecution”.